rspieker/template-literal-table/README.md

 `create`  | Table parser creator, creates a new partser function with custom row filter functions

 ## Usage
 The template literal syntax allows for a lot of flexibility, as any type of value can be formatted without losing the actual value by providing the `${value}` syntax.
-For fixed strings, you don't have to use the placeholder syntax if you don't care about its type (or its type is `string` anyway, which is what will be provided as).
+For fixed strings, you don't have to use the placeholder syntax if you don't care about its type (e.g. you cast it "manually" afterwards or its type is `string` anyway, which is what will be provided as).

 ```js
 const table = require('template-literal-table');